Configuration and Discovery

 4. The Discovery Session window appears.
 When the device is discovered, click the device icon () to view the Device Properties page for each device.

-Verifying Discovery and Dynamic Application Alignment
+Verifying Discovery and Dynamic Application Alignmentin the SL1 Classic User Interface

-To verify that SL1 has automatically aligned the correct Dynamic Applications during discovery:
+To verify that SL1 has automatically aligned the correct Dynamic Applications during discovery in the classic user interface:

-• After discovery has completed, click the device icon for the NGINX service ().
+• After discovery has completed, click the device icon for the NGINX service.
 From the Device Properties page for the NGINX service, click the Collections tab.
 The Dynamic Application Collections page appears.

 • All applicable Dynamic Applications for the service are automatically aligned during discovery.